alankritjoshi/traffic-flow-cv/README.md

    3. Persistent storage for shapes and tiles
    4. Simple on-screen toolbar for annotations
    5. Maybe automate the annotations based on road coordinates (how to get these coordinates for Chandigarh?)
-2. Simulate traffic using traffic data source from somewhere
+2. Simulate traffic using traffic data source from somewhere and assume there is a CV system in real-life to get the count of cars at each traffic light
-3. Use the mapping tool and run algorithms
+3. Use the mapping tool to create different traffic systems including the current one in Chandigarh
+4. Propose solutions for each scenario
+5. Draw comparisons and prepare economic and infrastructure feasibility report for Chandigarh UT government